APPFL/APPFL/docs/tutorials/examples_vit_finetuning.rst

 Client launch script
 ~~~~~~~~~~~~~~~~~~~~

 Below is the client launch script.
 It reads the client configuration file to initialize a client agent and a gRPC client communicator.
-It then employs the client communicator sends various types of requests to the launched server to do fedearated learning:
+It then employs the client communicator sends various types of requests to the launched server to do federated learning:

 (1) The client first uses the communicator to request general client configurations from the server and loads them.
 (2) It then gets the initial global model parameters from the server.